ai-platform-infrastructure/open-webui-docker/README.md

 ## Patching

-This project requires us to make changes requested by the project owner to align with the organization.
-The upstream project may not appreciate some of these changes, so we need to be able to keep this project in sync with upstream and at the same time track local changes/patches to the codebase.
+This project requires us to make changes that the upstream project may not appreciate.
+We need to be able to keep this project in sync with the upstream and at the same time track local changes/patches to the codebase.

-We use branches and "local" pull request against our own fork to track changes and go-task to manage the patches.
-The pull requests can be found at [https://github.com/itk-dev/open-webui/pulls](https://github.com/itk-dev/open-webui/pulls) notice the use of labels to mark PR's as patches when approved and to mark which are pending upstream.
+We use branches and local pull request against our own fork to track changes and go-task to manage the patches.
+The pull requests can be found [in this repository](https://github.com/itk-dev/open-webui/pulls).
+Notice the use of labels to mark pull requests as patches, mark when pull requests are approved and to mark which pull requests are pending upstream.

 ### Update pull requests

 When a new upstream release is published, we need to update the patches to the new release.

-But first we need to update dev and main branches with upstream.
+First we need to update `dev` and `main` branches with upstream.
 This is easily done on GitHub.
-But as GitHub does not synchronize the tags, the following task can be used to do that.
+But as GitHub does not synchronize the tags, the following task can be used to do that:

 ```shell
 task git:sync:tags